kennedyoliveira/pastebin4j/README.md

 ### Problems & Sugestions
 If you enconter any problem, please report at [Issues](https://github.com/kennedyoliveira/pastebin4j/issues) i'm work on it the fast as i can.

+## License
+This project is licensed with MIT License, so you can freely use, modify and distribute.

+## Donations
+If this projects helped you and you feels like helping me back, consider a donation, it'll help me alot!
+Anyway, if this helped you i'm glad i could help you!